Password-free secure but universal ssh access for FreeBSD

 Choosing a protocol

 We should pick a protocol that is scriptable, widely available, and routinely allowed through firewalls.
-"Available" means available by default as many ptotential users are prohibited by security policies from installing software.
+"Available" means available by default in Windows, Linux and OSX as many potential users are prohibited by security policies from installing binary executables.
 The windows ftp client is scriptable, but institutional firewalls often block the only connection type provided by Windows ftp.
 None of the browsers are scriptable except by very knowledgable programmers.

 We note that all Linux and OSX computers, and the Windows 10/11 OS since August 2nd, 2016 come with a functioning ssh client, (openssh) so we use that for the network connection.

 We suppose that the filter program is prog and the userid for clients to use is proguser.
-We will use /bin/prog as the shell for that login, and publicize that login id. ssh conveniently will pass input redirected from a file to the specified shell.
 However, if users are to embed the process in scripts sshd will need to avoid prompting the user for a password, certificat authorization or printing a gratuitous hello message.
-So merely publishing the password with the login id is insufficient.
-Instead we modify several host configuration files.
+So we modify several configuration files on our server.

 Preparing FreeBSD

-Starting with a default FreeBSD installation, with sshd enabled, the following changes are required to allow password free, prompt free access to /bin/prog with loginid proguser:
+Starting with a default FreeBSD installation, with sshd enabled, the following changes are required to allow password free, prompt free access with loginid proguser:

-3. Examine /etc/master.passwd to confirm that the password hash for proguser is empty and the shell is /bin/prog.
+3. Examine /etc/master.passwd to confirm that the password hash for proguser is empty.
 I had to remove the asterisk from the password field.
 A correct record would like this:

 4. Run pw usermod proguser -w none